 Milwaukee Assault and Battery Attorney

 Assault and battery are two separate criminal charges which are often lumped together.
 The term "assault and battery" is often used to describe the crime of battery.
 In Wisconsin law, however, battery is defined as using force against someone with the intent to injure them.
-Assault generally refers to an action which causes another to fear bodily injury, though no physical contact may occur.
+Assault generally refers to an action that causes another to fear bodily injury, though no physical contact may occur.
 The crime of battery, under Wisconsin law, will be charged as a misdemeanor or a felony depending on the degree of bodily harm that is inflicted upon the victim.

 What are the Misdemeanor & Felony Penalties?

 Causing physical harm to another individual, unborn child, or the mother of an unborn child may result in a Class A Misdemeanor charge under Wisconsin law.
 A conviction of this charge may result in penalties of up to 9 months in jail and up to $10,000 in fines.